lsst-dm/dmtn-210/index.rst

     gafaelfawrAuthQuery: "scope=read:alertdb"

 This ``gafaelfawrAuthQuery`` value restricts access to users who have the "read:alertdb" scope.
-That set of users is, in turn, defined in `Gafaelfawr's configuration in Phalanx <https://github.com/lsst-sqre/phalanx/blob/master/services/gafaelfawr/values-idfint.yaml#L25-L46>`__
+That set of users is, in turn, defined in `Gafaelfawr's configuration in Phalanx <https://github.com/lsst-sqre/phalanx/blob/master/services/gafaelfawr/values-idfint.yaml#L25-L46>`__:

 .. code-block:: yaml
-   :emphasize-lines: 23-25

   config:
     loglevel: "DEBUG"